-If you are moving, inform the Admissions Office immediately of your new address/contact information.
-Please provide proof of new address, such as a homestay agreement.
+• If you are moving, inform the Admissions Office immediately of your new address/contact information.
+Please provide proof of new address, such as a homestay agreement or utility bill of your new homestay.

 Living On Your Own

 - You must NOT live on your own under the age of 18. - After you reach 18 years old, if you want to live on your own, you must inform the Admissions Office and ask your parents to send their written permission to the Admissions Office.